- Business Divisions

 The Royal Jubilee Hospital Patient Care Centre is ACCIONA Infrastructures’ first social infrastructure project in Canada.
 We are committed to bringing our global experience to deliver a first-class facility that will provide measurable benefits to the Victoria community through all stages of the project’s development.

-Acciona Infraestructuras S.A. was the Main Contractor and was responsible for the general management of the construction.The design was already provided by Alberta Transportation, although there were many specific items that needed to be designed more in depth (bearings, expansion joints, MSE walls, steel diaphragms, etc).
+ACCIONA was the Prime Contractor and was responsible for the general management of the construction.The design was already provided by Alberta Transportation, although there were many specific items that needed to be designed more in depth (bearings, expansion joints, MSE walls, steel diaphragms, etc).

 Lamèque’s winds are perfect for a wind farm, but they also attract other wind lovers.
 The constant daily winds, shallow water in the lagoons, and the warm waters of Chaleur Bay make for wonderful kitesurfing conditions.